jrg94/class-notes/Notes/2022 Spring/ANTHR 5650/Readings/Cohen (2015).md

   research I want to conduct.
 - I'm also thinking that ethnography sounds pretty awesome, and I'm not sure I'm qualified to do it.
+- I really enjoy this reading!
+I feel like I can see myself doing ethnography.
+I'm just not sure what it would look like yet.